dalibo/pitrery/install_2.5.md

         -A                     Check WAL archives
         -a [[user@]host:]/dir  Path to WAL archives
-        -c command             Uncompression command

-        -n                     Nagios compatible output for -B and -A
+        -n                     Nagios compatible output for -b and -A

         -?
 Print help